Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "...What, if any, more peaceful alternative solutions to this problem have the Igraens pursued?"
 Bill asked, after a second of considering his tablet with a pensive expression.

-"I… don’t know.
+"I... don’t know.
 I was always told that the Hierarchy’s solution was the only viable one."
 Cytosis shrugged again, more apologetically this time.
 "I was, after all, indoctrinated.
 When I became aware of the Cabal, the mere idea that there might be an alternative was a relief."

-"The Cabal’s solution being…?"
+"The Cabal’s solution being...?"
 Bill asked.
 They were back on previously explored territory but Cytosis had no objections to answering.

 "We don’t have one.
 The Cabal’s only defining doctrine is that the Hierarchy’s doctrine is no longer viable.
 If Cynosure—Six—ever devised a comprehensive strategy, he never shared it with me.
 So far, his policy has been to experiment, observe and adapt."